-Success Seminar is designed to ensure a student?s success in college classes, programs, activities, and eventual transfer or employment.
+Success Seminar is designed to ensure a student's success in college classes, programs, activities, and eventual transfer or employment.
 A mentor will explore proven strategies for student and life success.
 Personal development skills as well as exposure to college and cultural activities are integrated into the curriculum.
 Topics include self-management, interdependence, self-awareness, learning and study skills, emotional intelligence, self-acceptance, communicating effectively, and creative and critical thinking.
+Students with a COMPASS Reading Score of 0-79 or an ACT Reading Score of 0-17 will be placed in Success Seminar.